William Miles (1816 ship): Fate

 William Miles stranded near Porthcawl in the Bristol Channel on 9 Aug 1883.
 The Royal National Lifeboat Institution lifeboat Chafyn Grove rescued all twelve people on board.
-William Miles was on a voyage from Havre de Grâce to Swansea.
+William Miles was on a voyage from Le Havre to Swansea.
 The lifeboat first took off the mate's wife and a seaman; the rest of the crew refused to leave.
 When the winds increased the lifeboat came back and took off the remaining crew.

 Her entry in Lloyd's Register for 1883 carried the annotation "Lost".